mshanGithub/msbotframework/specs/testing/testing.md

     The TestAdapter is used in the bot builder code to test the different functionality in the SDK but it is not thoroughly documented.
 It would be nice to have additional documentation on how to use TestAdapter, Fakes and DI to create and use a bot test.
 2. As a DevOps engineer, I would like to see some documentation on how to integrate tests in the Azure DevOps CI and CD pipelines so I can ensure the bot doesn't break before I publish it.

+# Test types

+There are several test types involved in bot development and operations:

+- **Unit Tests**

+  Are written by developers and normally executed as part of the Continuous Integration build pipeline.

+  Their main purpose is to ensure that the coded logic for a bot executes as expected.

+- **Natural Language Understanding Tests**

+    Can be written by developers, NLP engineers or Product owners and can be executed as part of the CI pipeline or when the language model for the bot changes.
+Their main purpose is to ensure that the bot understands what the user is asking and that there are no regressions in the language models when they are extended or modified.

+    These tests typically target LUIS and QnAMaker.

+- **Language Generation tests**

+   TODO (write description).

+- **Functional tests**

+    Also called End to End tests, these tests target the entire bot and its dependent services.
+Non-technical audiences should be able to write and execute these type of tests.

+- **Load Tests**

+    These tests validate that the solution will work under the expected user load.
+They are typically written by testers and developers and cover end to end scenarios under a variable set of load conditions.

+    **Note**: VS 2019 will be the last version of Visual Studio that will provide load testing tools.
+For customers requiring load testing tools, Microsoft is recommending using alternate load testing tools such as Apache JMeter, Akamai CloudTest, Blazemeter (see [Changes to load test functionality in Visual Studio](https://docs.microsoft.com/en-us/azure/devops/test/load-test/overview?view=azure-devops)).

+- **Health checks**

+    TODO (write description).

+- **UI Testing**

+    TODO (write description and include considerations for channels).

+- **Flighting**

+    TODO (write description).

+- **A/B Testing**

+    TODO (write description).